Xomega-Net/Xomega.Docs/docs/framework/common-ui/properties/base.md

 If the property fails to convert the provided value you are setting to the target data type, it will still store that value "as is" in the data property.
 However, validating the property will result in errors, which won't let you submit the data to the services.
 This allows the property to capture the user's input as they type it, even if it's not yet valid.
 :::

-You can get the data property's value converted to a specific format by calling the `GetValue` method, and passing a specific format.
+You can get the data property's value converted to a specific format by calling the `GetValue` method and passing a specific format.
 This method would return the value as an object, but Xomega Framework provides a number of other value accessors that can return typed values for each format, as you will see below.

 ### Value formats

 The different formats that data property values can be converted to are represented by the class `ValueFormat`.
-Xomega Framework defines the following static formats that you can covert values to.
+Xomega Framework defines the following static formats that you can convert values to.

 - `ValueFormat.Internal` - the format in which values are stored internally in data properties.
 This format is typically typed, that is an integer value would be stored as an `int?`.
 - `ValueFormat.Transport` - the format in which data property values are transported between layers during a service call.
 The format is typically typed and may or may not be the same as the internal format.
 For example, we may want to store a resolved `Header` object internally, but send only the ID part in a service call.
 - `ValueFormat.EditString` - the string format in which the user inputs the value.
 It may or may not be the same as the format in which the value is displayed to the user when it's not editable.
 For example, a `MoneyProperty` may display the value using a currency format, but have the user input regular decimal numbers.
 - `ValueFormat.DisplayString` - the string format in which the value is displayed to the user when it's not editable.
-When the internal value is such an object as a `Header`, the display string may be just its text attribute, or a combination of several attributes.
+When the internal value is such an object as a `Header`, the display string may be just its text attribute or a combination of several attributes.

 The `ValueFormat` also provides the following two methods for classifying the value formats.
 - `IsTyped()` - checks if the current format is one of the typed formats, i.e. the first two formats.
 - `IsString()` - checks if the current format is one of the string formats, i.e. the last two formats.

 :::tip
-If you need to define your own custom formats, you can subclass the `ValueFormat` class, add static readonly members for your custom formats, and override the `IsTyped` and `IsString` methods accordingly.
+If you need to define your custom formats, you can subclass the `ValueFormat` class, add static read-only members for your custom formats, and override the `IsTyped` and `IsString` methods accordingly.
 Then you can use those custom formats in your properties for value conversion.
 :::

 ### Value conversion